GoogleChrome/web.dev/src/site/content/en/blog/model-viewer/index.md

 to a web page, while hosting the model on your own site.
 The web component supports responsive design and use cases like augmented reality on some devices, and it includes features for accessibility, rendering quality, and interactivity.
-The goal of the component is to enabble adding 3D models to your website without understanding the underlying technology and platforms.
+The goal of the component is to enable adding 3D models to your website without understanding the underlying technology and platforms.

 {% Aside %}